gregyjames/Seedly/README.md

 SOFTWARE.

 ### Contributions
+This project is still in its infancy and there are many features to be added and bugs to be resolved.
 All contributions via pull request are greatly encouraged and welcome.
 Any additional features or questions can be opened via the issues page.